[SPOILER] The Entire Story of Last Epoch (So Far)

 Chapter 6 - Infiltrating the Immortal Citadel

 It was a trap!
 Yulia betrays you and both Harton and Zerrick get resurrected.
 I mean, you knew they were immortal so long as they had living to extract, so it’s a good thing you didn’t bring any livi- Alric dies of cringe in a silent ‘I told you so’ (It’s actually very ambiguous how he dies, his essence is not actually used to resurrect the two; he is alive until you kill both Harton and Zerrick then it suddenly jump cuts to his death.
-We’ll probably get a cinematic or cutscene or something, he doesn’t even have a death animation right now - we still don’t in 1.0).
+We’ll probably get a cinematic or cutscene or something, he doesn’t even have a death animation right now - still doesn’t in 1.3).

 Chapter 7 - The Might of Gods

-You’re back in the Divine Era now, your time.
 Previously on the Divine Era: Rahyeh is waging war on the Keepers and the other gods, starting with Heorot, as you left off.
 You are now in Solarum (Emperor’s Citadel was once Rahyeh’s capital).
 You are very close to Heorot’s domain and his capital Heoborea (which is probably why Heorot was the first target).
-With the knowledge that Rahyeh wants to kill Heorot you are put on a collision course towards him on your way off the mountain.
-You are however unable to reach him in time and are literally forced to watch him die at the hands of Rahyeh.
+With the knowledge that Rahyeh wants to kill Heorot and sight of smoke in the distance you are put on a collision course towards him on your way off the mountain.
+You are, however, unable to reach him in time and are literally forced to watch him die at the hands of Rahyeh.
 After mortally wounding him, Rahyeh flies off and Heorot starts you off on your fetch quest for the Lance of Heorot.
 Right afterwards you meet Yulia, alive.
-This pre-undead Yulia doesn’t know you so now she’s the one who’s forced to trust you, because Heorot does (as a god, he sees right through you) and she is also the chieftain of Heoborea.
+This pre-undead Yulia doesn’t know you so now she’s the one who’s forced to trust you, because Heorot does (as the God of Compassion, he sees right through you) and she is also the chieftain of Heoborea.

 So, while Heorot dies very, very, very slowly, you go on a fetch quest to get the item to help you get the item you want.
 Heorot once had a demigod son named Morditas who tried to overthrow him and take his power.
 Heorot took blessings from the other gods to empower his lance so he could strike his son down with it.
-It is the only weapon known to kill or otherwise incapacitate a god and it only did so with one-time blessings that need to be gathered again.
+It is the only weapon known to kill or otherwise incapacitate a god, and it only did so with one-time blessings that need to be gathered again.
 Rahyeh can only be stopped with the lance (so, I guess the Epoch is no longer a weapon as it has been treated for the last two Eras) but it needs the other gods’ blessings along with Heorot’s.
 With Heorot on deathbed you have a limited time to retrieve it and get his blessing.

-As for the whereabouts, the lance impaled Morditas in ice and Heorot placed his son in a tree in Farwood north of Heoborea that could only be accessed by his temple that could only be accessed by his horn that we need to find in a nearby nomad camp.
-Unfortunately, the Wengari raided the camp right before we got to it and took the horn along with some prisoners to their Wengari Fortress.
+As for the whereabouts, the lance impaled Morditas in ice and Heorot placed his son in a tree in Farwood north of Heoborea that could only be accessed by his temple that could only be accessed by his horn that you need to find in a nearby nomad camp.
+Unfortunately, the Wengari raided the camp right before you got to it and took the horn along with some prisoners to their Wengari Fortress.
 Rahyeh has Osprix, Majasa has Nagasa and Heorot had Wengari, the minotaur people (half elk, actually).
 They are mostly nomadic, tribal and their relationship with people varies from tribe to tribe and even with individuals.
 Most of the Wengari are not followers of Heorot anymore though and as such your enemy.
 You do, however, find a more welcoming tribe of them in Champions’ Gate where friendly competitions are held between humans and Wengari alike as all the fighting is left for inside an Arena.
 This arena is how this tribe is able to gain experience for combat that allows them to fend off all the other tribes that despises their relationship with the humans.
 You are also welcome to compete in the Arena anytime you want to gain experience as well (I love how this game explains its game mechanics perfectly with lore).

 On your quest for the very important and very time sensitive(!)
 McGuffin you also gather stuff for a man who tricks you into bringing him herbs that you believe is medicinal but in actuality are aphrodisiacs.
 I generally omitted side quests not really relevant to the plot but found this one humorous for the amount of effort you go through.

-Grael is in Farwood because he had the idea to use the lance before but Heorot being a peaceful god forbade it.
+Grael is in Farwood because he had the idea to use the lance before you but Heorot being a peaceful god had forbidden it.
 Grael was waiting at the ready in case Heorot changed his mind and is devastated when he hears why he has.
 With Grael’s help, you reach the tomb of Morditas that is being protected by Yrun who is imprisoned inside a treant-like cage.
 Yrun was the former champion of Heorot (Grael being the current champion) and when Morditas rebelled he became his champion instead.
-It’s a bit ambigious but I think after Morditas was frozen Yrun was both forgiven and punished by Heorot by becoming his son’s warden inside a prison of his own.
+It’s a bit ambiguous but I think after Morditas was frozen Yrun was both forgiven and punished by Heorot by becoming his son’s warden inside a prison of his own.
 Now Yrun is trying to stop you from freeing Morditas (Why?
 I don’t know as it is against what both Heorot and Morditas want).
-You defeat Yrun, who is glad to die free and retrieve the lance which will eventually set Mortitas free (after he thaws off camera).
+You defeat Yrun, who is glad to die free and retrieve the lance which will eventually set Morditas free (after he thaws off camera).

 Chapter 8 - Lagon’s Blessing

 Once at Lake Liath you separate from Yulia and Grael with the plan to meet up in Thetima.
 With Heorot now dead Rahyeh is sending troops towards Thetima, against Lagon.
-Yulia plans on evacuating nearby villages, Grael will find out about some mercenaries Rahyeh might have enlisted (which he never discloses again, which probably means he took care of them) at the same time you will try and find Lagon’s right-hand gal, the Architech Liath.
+Yulia plans on evacuating nearby villages, Grael will find out about some mercenaries Rahyeh might have enlisted (which he never discloses again, which probably means he took care of them) at the same time you will try and find Lagon’s right-hand gal, the Architect Liath.
 The one whose name is plastered all the way to Thetima, the servant of Lagon blessed with a portion of his power who acts like a pseudo prophet, a messenger between Lagon and his people.
 To seek an audience with Lagon you need to find Liath, and her tower is the best place to start.

 You recover her records from her tower and learn Lagon saved a young Liath’s life from pirates and bestowed some of his power with her, which she still hasn’t figured out why.
 Lagon is apparently prone to tantrums, sulks in his underwater temple a lot and rarely ever deals with his subjects, having Liath deal with everything.
 Liath feels like a glorified babysitter for a divine toddler who would level cities on a whim.
-Lagon is incredibly unpredictable and if Liath did let you speak to him it is clear he could try to kill you because he felt like it, or he could be so offended he could destroy Thetima, alternatively he would welcome you with open arms, give you his blessing and send you on our way; all equally probable.
+Lagon is incredibly unpredictable and if Liath did let you speak to him it is clear he could try to kill you because he felt like it, or he could be so offended he could destroy Thetima, alternatively he would welcome you with open arms, give you his blessing and send you on your way; all equally probable.

 You reach Thetima and meet up with Yulia and Grael.
-Yulia thinks you should find a ship willing to take you to Lagon’s island and try your luck with Liath again, alone.
+Yulia thinks you should find a ship willing to take you to Lagon’s Island and try your luck with Liath again, alone.
 She thinks just the presence of her, although they are friends, would be perceived as a threat by Liath.

 You learn Thetima ships were grounded by Liath’s orders due to Rahyeh’s attacks coupled with Lagon’s increasing temper that is causing ever more violent storms.
 It would seem the economy of Eterra is spearheaded by the Trade Princes of Maj’elka who uses a mix of land and sea trade routes that converge on Maj’elka and Thetima respectively.
 With the sea routes now closed Rahyeh’s attacks are now causing people more suffering than just on the battlefield.

 You find a captain willing to take you and wouldn’t you know it, his name is Harton.
+What are the odds?

 Back in Thetima Harton apologizes for leaving you there as he was attacked by Meruna (which Lagon would never have allowed them to do).
-His encounters along with your description persuades him to abandon his worship of Lagon (what little he had left of it), calling him cruel and unworthy of worship.
+His encounters along with your description persuade him to abandon his worship of Lagon (what little he had left of it), calling him cruel and unworthy of worship.
 Harton joins your crew for the time being.

-24 Likes
+25 Likes

 Chapter 9 - Sands of Majasa

 Soreth’ka is a small town only known thanks to being on the trade routes.
-Here you can find the Sapphire Nagasa, the scholar caste, it’s the only town they can be found outside their temples and usually the friendliest of the bunch.
+Here you can find the Sapphire Nagasa, the scholar caste, the only town they can be found outside of their temples and usually the friendliest of the bunch.
 You can identify the caste of a Nagasa by the appropriate gems imbedded on their skin.
-A Sapphire Nagasa named Saazhar assists in pointing you to the direction of a caravan service that can take you to Maj’elka.
+A Sapphire Nagasa named Saazhar assists in pointing you in the direction of a caravan service that can take you to Maj’elka.
 Unfortunately, the Osprix started their assault towards Maj’elka and have already destroyed the caravan.
 This means you will have to walk to Maj’elka even passing through Scalebane territory.
 Scalebane are a group of gloried bandits that started out as a rebellion towards the Nagasa’s rule in Maj’elka that became corrupt as well, now collecting “protection taxes” from the people.

 While you head on your way Yulia stays behind for various reasons.
-Being chieftain, she must announce her arrival to the Nagasa, must find coin to pay for your travels and find out about key traders that you can offer protection to, to leverage some pull in the city.
+Being chieftain, she must announce her arrival, must find coin to pay for your travels and find out about key traders that you can offer protection to, to leverage some pull in the city.
 Harton on the other hand has his eyes opened to the ways of the gods and needs time to process things after hearing about Rahyeh attacking Soreth’ka’s caravans, a small town with no military, were the gods always this cruel?

 On your way to Maj’elka you free a Scalebane prisoner named Zerrick (Coincidence?
 I think not).
 He offers his assistance in exchange for his rescue.
 You bond immediately and journey to Maj’elka together.
 While Zerrick approves of the idea of the Scalebane, their recent actions and direction have him riled up as they should be for defending the weak, not exploiting them.

-With the Temple of Majasa closed to the public for the first time in their history you are forced to find alternative ways and who better to ask than the master of alternative ways, Zerrick.
+With the Temple of Majasa closed to the public for the first time in their history, you are forced to find alternative ways and who better to ask than the master of alternative ways, Zerrick.
 Though Yulia doesn’t trust him, she trusts you.

 Well, Zerrick has a brilliant plan: kill off the head of Scalebane so Zerrick can be the new leader and steer them in the right direction, which after your help will be towards getting you to the Temple of Majasa, simple.

-You head to the Scalebane occupied slums where you take out a Ruby Nasaga (warrior caste) that was left out of the temple and was taking his fear out of the poor people there.
+You head to the Scalebane occupied slums where you take out a Ruby Nagasa (warrior caste) that was left out of the temple and was taking his fear out of the poor people there.
 Once you reach the Scalebane leader you find out he’s been replaced by an Emerald Nagasa (lower-class caste) in disguise, which explains the escalation of their brutality.
 The only threat to their plan was Zerrick, which they had captured for questioning.
-You also learn the Nagasa and Vessel Maiden Apothis are not on good terms, while the Nagasa want the ritual of her sacrifice to occur for their goddess, they figured out Apophis is delving into forbidden magic to delay it.
+You also learn the Nagasa and Vessel Maiden Apophis are not on good terms, while the Nagasa want the ritual of her sacrifice to occur for their goddess, they figured out Apophis is delving into forbidden magic to delay it.
 They figured out she hired a Rogue that fled the city whom they secretly pursued but lost the trail of in the Ulatri Cliffs (if you are the Rogue player, it’s because you went to the future there, if you are not then this probably means the other playable classes are also around the world somewhere and the rogue probably evaded capture and disappeared.
 This sort of implies to me that you live through an alternate timeline every time you play with a new character, just one where the events play out exactly the same except for the changes in your character).

 So now that Zerrick is the leader of the Scalebane what’s the plan for getting into the temple?
 Why, stealing a giant Eagle from the Osprix nearby and flying onto the temple, of course.

-But before all that you have to chose between two opposing factions that hold power over the city.
+But before all that you have to choose between two opposing factions that hold power over the city.
 The Merchant’s Guild could be a fine choice for those who seek power in connections and trade.
 You already have a foot in them since you helped one of their trade princes (Melvern) and took revenge for their caravan that Rahyeh assaulted.
 Or perhaps you are a lone scholar that wishes to search the stars for patterns you could discover and mold into your own prophecies, if so the Circle of Fortune will welcome you.

-After you make your decision you make way to the Osprix camp.
-To get there you go through the Oasis and run into a woman named Mahraan Zabat (probably the mother of Rouj Zabat, the imperial historian we’d met), she is a Scalebane that is glad Zerrick is in charge now and wants your help with clearing the Crystal mines so they can restart their mining operations there (A different mining operation to where they eventually found the Titan).
+After you make your decision, you make way to the Osprix camp.
+To get there you go through the Oasis and run into a woman named Mahraan Zabat (probably the mother or ancestor of Rouj Zabat, the imperial historian we’d met), she is a Scalebane that is glad Zerrick is in charge now and wants your help with clearing the Crystal mines so they can restart their mining operations there (A different mining operation to where they eventually found the Titan).
 After the mines, you reach the Osprix camp and steal a giant eagle Zerrick named Talon.
 Zerrick used to try to fly Talon when he was selling weapons to the Osprix (as one does), one of his infamous immoral yet profitable ideas.
 As Zerrick puts it; not the current Osprix, mind you, the former non-genocidal ones, coups aren’t cheap, you know.
 You fly Talon towards the temple before getting shot down and crashing on the temple roof (RIP Talon).

 You part ways with Zerrick as he will head to the gates of the Temple to open them to let people in and finish his coup while you go inside the temple to confront Majasa.
 The temple is crawling with all types of Nagasa who are trying their best to stop you from reaching Majasa.
 When you reach her chamber, it is Apophis you find instead, after you take down the Nagasa defending Majasa, Apophis calls out to Orobyss and brings in the void a century too early.
 You pursue Apophis further into the temple to witness her and Majasa both cut loose and talk down to each other.
 Apophis is breaking the cycle of Vessel Maidens who sacrificed their lives for Majasa to live.
 She uses the void to corrupt Majasa with the torment of the Vessel Maidens she’d consumed.